jvliegen/gameboy/journal.md

 # Development journal

+## December 1st 2019
+All hail the pipeline !!!
+Fixed the additional delay due to the BRAM.
+(Psst, I'm afraid it'll come back and it'll bite me in the **kuch**).
+Next up ...
+XOR A.
+... and done.
+I have taken care that the addressing of operands and the operations comes from the IR.
+Hopefully this will help in many other situations.
+This will however not be sufficient for all instructions.
+We'll see how far it carries me.

 ## November 25th 2019
 While verifying simulation results, (after implementing some form of register file and ALU) I noticed the JUMP of the previous instruction was executed.
 That should be fixed first !!
 Hmm, it turned to be an out-of-date issue between my CPHelper file in Google and the file on my machine.